Dr. Kelly Kaminski, Assistant Principal of Curriculum

 Students are assigned textbooks to use in school and for home learning.
 They are responsible for keeping books clean and free of damage.
 Parents are responsible for paying for any lost or damaged books.

-English Language Arts (aka reading/writing)
+English Language Arts (Reading/Writing/Foundational Skills)

 Our current science adoption is STEMscopes.
 This series is based on the Florida Standards.
 Students learn through the 5 E’s of science